Muhemmetimin Iminov

-Muhemmetimin was denounced during the Anti-Rightist Campaign and the Campaign Against Local Nationalism of the late 1950s, despite the efforts of his friend and colleague, Xinjiang government chairman Seypidin Azizi.
+Muhemmetimin was denounced during the Anti-Rightist Campaign and the Campaign Against Local Nationalism as an "ethnic nationalist" and "counter revolutionary" of the late 1950s, despite the efforts of his friend and colleague, Xinjiang government chairman Seypidin Azizi.
 He was purged during the Cultural Revolution and died on 17 May 1970; however, he was posthumously rehabilitated by the CCP in October 1986 and his remains were moved to the Ürümqi Revolutionary Martyrs Cemetery.
-He was survived by a son named Polat.
+He was survived by a son named Polat and two daughters who fled to the Soviet Union in 1962.